singram/cucumber_rake_runner/README.md

 ## Contributing

+Tests can be run via

+  cucumber

+There are rake task definitions that the tests depend on.
+Please feel free to expand.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)